jessimic/tech-portfolio/docs/about.md

 - Postdoc Fellow at the NSF AI Institute for AI and Fundamental Physics (www.iaifi.org)
 - Convener of Oscillations and Low Energy Excess group on MicroBooNE
+- Coordinator of DUNE Buddy System
+- Member of American Women in Science, American Physical Society
 - Member of DUNE collaboration
 - Member of MicroBooNE collaboration